 - Reassignment of duties

-- Termination of grant support
+- Termination or restriction of research support

 - Termination of fellowship support

-- Adjustment of research space allocation
+- Adjustment of research space allocation or resources

 - Adjustment of salary